valtsu23/Emu_Black_DIY_Gauge/README.md

   - Proto board pcb

 ### Features:
-- 3 different tabs showing different values and the tab can be changed by touching the screen with finger nail
+- 3 different tabs showing different values and the tab can be changed by touching the screen
 - Last used tab is saved to SD card and read from there on boot
 - 12V power supply